 Our dinner menu consists of a healthy combination of items from each of the four food groups.
 Entrees can include things such as Lasagna, Chicken Parmesan, Turkey, Meatloaf, or Stir Fry.
 The dinner salad bar always contains plain pasta and often times, baked potatoes, soups, and other great options.
+Even with all these options, if you are unable to find something that you like, all you have to do is tell your counselor, and we will do our best to find something that appeals to you.

-GLUTEN FREE FOOD PROGRAM

-Each meal has options that will appeal to vegetarians as well.
-A new dedicated gluten free kitchen serves meals to our campers and staff who either have celiac disease or who may be Gluten intolerant.
+GLUTEN FREE FOOD PROGRAM A new dedicated gluten free kitchen serves meals to our campers and staff who either have celiac disease or who may be gluten intolerant.

 The camp chef has created an entire menu that is completely gluten free, from pizzas to home-made chicken fingers, burritos and brownies.
 Our camp will guarantee that all of the foods, snacks, condiments and beverages are gluten free.
-We continue to serve a full array of healthy low-fat food choices for children.
-Even with all these options, if you are unable to find something that you like, all you have to do is tell your counselor, and we will do our best to find something that appeals to you.